pluralsight/guides/in-review/software-engineering-best-practices/ionic-2-database-management-and-versioning/article.md

 ]);
 ```

-Next let's edit the page 1, import and add the provider as a constructor dependency, then let's set 1 variable in the database default storage which uses the table `kv`, then lets get and print the value obtained, and just in case let's log any error that happens in the database query process:
+Next let's edit the first page by importing and adding the provider as a constructor dependency.
+We'll also set a variable in the database default storage, which uses the table `kv`.
+Last, we'll get and print the value obtained, and, just in case, let's log any error that occurs in the database query process:

 ```ts
 import { Component } from '@angular/core';